ryanedmondson/Public-Docs-GIT-Cheatsheet/cheatsheet.md

 | ?         | Untracked changes.    |

 The very first character represents the status in the staging area & the second character represents the status of the working directory.

+## Staging

+### <a name="Staging-area-context">Staging area context</a>

+After you edit a file, it will be laballed as "unstaged" in the GIT status.
+You wouldn't want all your updates to be reflected in the repository as you may have accidently edited one.
+This is why GIT flags them as modified rather than putting them straight into the queue for commitment.

+_Tip: Think of the staging area as the commitment queue_

+### <a name="Add-a-file-to-the-staging-area">Add a file to the staging area</a>

+To add a file to the staging area use `git add` followed by your file name.

+### <a name="Remove-a-file-from-the-staging-area">Remove a file from the staging area</a>

+To remove a file from the staging area use `git reset head` followed by your file name.

+### <a name="Remove-a-file-from-the-staging-area-&-the-project">Remove a file from the staging area & the project</a>

+To remove a file from the staging area use `git rm -f` followed by your file name.